bbauska/JS-InterviewQuestions-JS/README.md

 document.write(no);
 ”1,2,3,5”
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-232: How will you add one or more elements to the beginning of the existing array?
+<h3>232: How will you add one or more elements to the beginning of the existing array?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Answer:
 Using unshift() function we can add more elements.
 It adds the new items